murali44/PodCounter/README.md

     `cd PodCounter/src`
 * Get all dependencies.
     `go get`
-* Build the app.
+* Build the app binary.
     `GOOS=linux go build -o ./app .`
 * Build the docker image.
     `docker build -t murali44/podcounter .`
 * Push the image to docker hub.
     `docker push murali44/podcounter`

-Note: Don't forget to update the deploy.yml file to use your own container image.
+**Note**: Don't forget to tag the image with your own docker hub repo and update the deploy.yml file to use your own container image.